 Three things are needed to help injured blood vessels stop bleeding: platelets Platelets The main components of blood include Plasma Red blood cells White blood cells Platelets read more (blood cells that help in blood clotting How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more ), blood clotting factors (proteins largely produced by the liver and by certain cells that line blood vessels), and blood vessel narrowing (constriction).
 An abnormality in any of these factors can lead to excessive bleeding or bruising:

-Platelet disorders Overview of Platelet Disorders Platelets (sometimes called thrombocytes) are cell fragments that circulate in the bloodstream and help blood to clot.
-Thrombopoietin, primarily produced in the liver, stimulates the bone marrow... read more , including too few platelets (thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
+Platelet disorders Overview of Platelet Disorders Platelets (sometimes called thrombocytes) are cell fragments produced in the bone marrow that circulate in the bloodstream and help blood to clot.
+Thrombopoietin, primarily produced in the liver... read more , including too few platelets ( thrombocytopenia Overview of Thrombocytopenia Thrombocytopenia is a low number of platelets (thrombocytes) in the blood, which increases the risk of bleeding.
 Thrombocytopenia occurs when the bone marrow makes too few platelets or when... read more ), too many platelets, and defective platelet function

 Decreased activity of blood clotting factors (for example, due to hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
 Several different gene abnormalities can cause the disorder... read more , liver disorders, vitamin K deficiency Vitamin K Deficiency Vitamin K deficiency is most common in infants, especially those who are breastfed.
 The deficiency can cause bleeding; therefore, all newborns should be given a vitamin K injection.
 Bleeding... read more , or the use of certain drugs)